fluidblue/wakeonlan-web/docs/Development.md

 2. Install MariaDB locally (or on a VM).

+3. Install `arp-scan` (e.g. `apt-get install arp-scan` on Linux or `brew install arp-scan` on macOS).

-3. Go through steps for both frontend and backend.
+4. Go through steps for both frontend and backend.

 ### Frontend